 Asiatic Wild Ass, Equus hemionus, Little Rann of Kutch

 Asian Lion, Panthera leo persica

 I spent a night here in February 2007.
-I found Chowsingha, Lion, Leopard, Southern Plains Grey Langur, Jackal, Chinkara, Chital, Sambar and Nilgai.
+I found Chowsingha, Lion, Leopard, Black-footed (Southern Plains) Grey Langur, Jackal, Chinkara, Chital, Sambar and Nilgai.
 See my 2007 trip report.

 Great Rann of Kutch

 I stayed for two nights in February 2007, at the fabulous CEDO camp.
 We saw Indian Hare, Indian Gerbil, Little Indian Field Mouse, Indian Bush Rat, Lesser Bandicoot Rat, Indian Hedgehog, Greater Mouse-tailed Bat, Jungle Cat, Chinkara, Nilgai, House Mouse, Sand-coloured Rat, Indian Desert Jird, Grey Mongoose, Indian Fox, Indian Jackal and an Asiatic (Desert) Wildcat.
 See my 2007 trip report.